-- 1. The quantitative instrument will be structured around the following topics: - Sexual activity - Product adherence (frequency and duration of use) - Male condom use (frequency and in combination with study products) - Timing of sexual activity in relationship to product use - Intra-vaginal practices - Sharing of study products, including with whom products shared (also selling of products and product theft) - Experiences using study products, including obstacles to use, side effects and partner involvement - 2.
-We will identify a random sample of eight participants from each site (to assure completion of six at each site) to complete an in-depth interview that addresses use of study drugs and male condoms during the trial.
+- 1. The quantitative instrument will be structured around the following topics: - Sexual activity - Product adherence (frequency and duration of use) - Male condom use (frequency and in combination with study products) - Timing of sexual activity in relationship to product use - Intra-vaginal practices - Sharing of study products, including with whom products shared (also selling of products and product theft) - Experiences using study products, including obstacles to use, side effects and partner involvement

+2. We will identify a random sample of eight participants from five sites (Umkomaas CRS, Botha's Hill CRS, Makerere University-JHU Research Collaboration CRS, Case CRS, and Pitt CRS) to complete an in-depth interview that addresses use of study drugs and male condoms during the trial.
 These interviews will be conducted by a trained study interviewer and will follow a structured questionnaire guide.
 They will be approximately 30 minutes in duration and will be conducted at the 21-Week study visit.
 Participants will be compensated for their completion of the in-depth interview.
 These interviews will be digitally recorded using a handheld digital voice recorder and this file will be transcribed and translated for analysis.